iweld/SQL_Coding_Challenge/README.md

 </details>
 <br />

-<strong>9.</strong> Create a query that lists country name, the capital name, population, languages spoken and currency name for countries in the Northen Africa sub-region.
+<strong>9.</strong> Create a query that lists country name, capital name, population, languages spoken and currency name for countries in the Northen Africa sub-region.
 There can be multiple currency names and languages spoken per country.
 Add multiple values for the same field into an array.

 <details>
   <summary>Click to expand expected results!</summary>